rustomenglish/view-animation/README.md

 **Internet Explorer SVG**

 The library uses `classList` for managing an element's class; while this has been supported on IE since version 10, it does not support classList on SVG elements, see [caniuse](http://caniuse.com/#search=classList).
-If IE is detected, SVG elements will automatically have their animations played and will not be tested in `checkViewAnimations`.
+If IE is detected, SVG elements will automatically have their animations played and will not be checked in `checkViewAnimations`.

-Since IE doesn't support SVG element property animations/transitions such as `fill` you can work around this by wrapping the SVG in a `div` and animating that.
+IE also doesn't animate SVG properties properly, such as `fill`.
+A work around can be wrapping the SVG in a container e.g `div`, and applying the animations to that.

 ### License
 MIT